marcelotduarte/cx_Freeze/README.md

-**cx_Freeze** creates standalone executables from Python scripts, with the same performance, is cross-platform and should work on any platform that Python itself works on.
+**cx_Freeze** Creates standalone executables from Python scripts with the same performance as the original script.

+It is cross-platform and should work on any platform that Python runs on.

 [![PyPI version](https://img.shields.io/pypi/v/cx_Freeze)](https://pypi.org/project/cx-freeze/)
 [![PyPi Downloads](https://img.shields.io/pypi/dm/cx_Freeze)](https://pypistats.org/packages/cx-freeze)